 In Hibernate mode, the state of the system is saved on the hard disk and power is turned off.
 Even when the battery runs down, no data will be lost.
 The power indicator light is off in this mode.

 To activate Hibernate mode

 Press the Fn+F12 keys.

-The Hibernating screen appears and the computer enters Hibernate mode.
+The computer enters Hibernate mode.